unicframework/unic/README.md

 }
 ```

-  `home` view is created, now map this view to URLs.
+  `home` view is created, now map this view to URL.

 ### Map URLs to Views